RobinChen121/book-Python-Data-Science-en/data-science/intro.md

 The material in this book is adapted from my previously online Chinese-language book, various blog posts, LaTeX-based lecture notes, and teaching resources used in my Python classes.

+- This online textbook is powered by [Jupyter Book V1](https://jupyterbook.org/v1/intro.html).
+I have opted out of V2 because it lacks robust support for Jupyter Notebooks and offers less flexibility for custom formatting and styling compared to its predecessor.

 I am currently a lecturer at Brunel University London, and I hope this book will support students in developing practical coding skills for business analytics.

 Dr Zhen Chen